 European Dana Alliance for the Brain

-The European Dana Alliance for the Brain (EDAB) is an organization of 260 eminent brain scientists, including five Nobel laureates, from 31 countries.
+The European Dana Alliance for the Brain (EDAB) is an organization of more than 260 eminent brain scientists, including seven Nobel laureates, from 32 countries.

 Launched in 1997, and modelled on the US-based Dana Alliance for the Brain Initiatives, EDAB is committed to enhancing the public's understanding of why brain research is so important.